wulffern/rply_bias_sky130nm/README.md

 Current mirror OTA with NMOS input.
 Includes a startup circuit for the bandgap to ensure that the output voltage will start at zero if there is no bias current.

-# TODO
-(-) fix monte-carlo variation
-(-) fix failing corners
-(-) Check if the calculation of deltaVd should be referred to the reference voltage?